ishikawa-group/orr-vae/paper/paper_en.md

 And we calculated the gas-phase O2 energy using the energy of H2, H2O and the free energy change for water formation that is 2.46 eV to avoid known errors.

-Also, we introduced solvent effects as constant corrections based on literature values, adding 0.00, 0.28, and 0.57 eV to O*, OOH*, and OH*.
+Also, we introduced solvent effects as constant corrections based on literature values, applying 0.00, 0.28, and 0.57 eV to O*, OOH*, and OH*.
 [@zhangSolvationEffectsDFT2019][@heImportanceSolvationAccurate2017]

 ---